dmbarbour/glas/docs/GlasZero.md

         macro try-then-else ...
         ...

-If the g0 compiler fails to statically compute parameters to a macro, or if macro evaluation fails, these are logged as errors in the g0 module.
-Usefully, programmers can use macros to make explicit some assumptions about partial evaluation:

-        ; A -- [A]
-        prog quote [0 swap 'data put]

-        ; [P1] [P2] -- [P1 P2]
-        prog compose [0 swap pushl swap pushl 0 swap 'seq put]

-        ; A [B] -- [A B]
-        prog curry [[quote] dip compose]

-        macro static-data [[] curry]
-        macro static-data2 [[] curry curry]
-        macro static-data3 [[] curry curry curry]
-        ...

-Macros also have access to language-module log and load effects at compile-time.
-For example, we could support static logging of messages and loading of arbitrary module values.

-        macro static-load [0 swap 'load put eff quote] macro static-error ...
-        macro static-warn ...
-        macro static-info ...

-These features make g0 much more useful for static debugging.
-It is also feasible to support static typechecks and user-defined optimizations as macros.

-The intended use-case for macros is static higher-order programming to support list processing and parser combinators.

-*Aside:* Feature interaction between macros and local variables is awkward and complicated.
-I'm dropping local vars in favor of macros.
+Macros are statically evaluated by the g0 language module's compile program and at least have access to log and load effects.
+The compiler may handle additional effects internally, e.g. to manage quotas, disable a warning, enable an experimental optimization, or even to apply a compiler's internal optimizer to an arbitrary program value.

 ## Local Variables

-Local variables within a program are sometimes more convenient than manual manipulation of the stack using dip, drop, copy, swap.
-This is especially true for larger, more complicated programs, or if writing a closure that deeply embeds a variable.
-Local variables can support lambda-like expressions as `[\x y .
-E]` or let-like expressions as `[Expr1 \x .
-Expr2]`, with 'x' capturing the intermediate result from Expr1.
-This can be implemented by rewriting the subprogram that introduces the variable.
+Local variables in a program are often more convenient than manual stack manipulation using dip, drop, copy, swap.
+This is especially true for larger programs.
+Local variables support lambda-like expressions as `[\x y.
+E]` and let-like expressions as `[E1 \x.
+E2]`.
+Local variables can be implemented by rewriting the subprogram that introduces the variable.

     \x y z.
 E => \z. \y. \x.
 E
     \w.
 E | E introduces no vars => T(w,E)